Reversing Cognitive Decline: Why the Vascular System Holds the Key

 This is the basis for what I call the Unified Barrier Hypothesis.
 If we restore vascular and glycocalyx barrier integrity across these systems, we can not only prevent but often reverse cognitive decline.

-If you, like me, are a BodyBio user, you’re already familiar with the foundational importance of cellular membrane integrity to overall health.
-But what many people don’t realize is that this principle applies not only to the membranes within our cells—but also to the large-scale barrier systems that protect our brain, gut, and vascular networks.
+If you're already a BodyBio user, you're familiar with the foundational importance of cellular membrane integrity to overall health.
+But what many people don't realize is that this principle applies not only to the membranes within individual cells—but also to the larger-scale barrier systems that protect our brain, gut, and vascular networks.

 The Endothelial Glycocalyx: A Hidden Master Regulator